Abstract Keyword in Java

 • Abstract keyword is used in Java to achieve Data Abstraction in OOP.

-• It is only possible to use abstract keyword with classes and methods in Java.
+• It is only possible to use abstract keywords with classes and methods in Java.

-• We cannot instantiate an abstract class (though it can have constructors) as it can contain abstract methods which do not have a body.
+• We cannot instantiate an abstract class (though it can have constructors) as it can contain abstract methods that do not have a body.

 • Abstract methods cannot be declared private or static.

-• Any class that extends an abstract class must implement all of its abstract methods; otherwise, that class needs to be declared abstract as well.
+• Any class that extends an abstract class must implement all of its abstract methods; otherwise, that class must also be declared abstract.

 • Final classes cannot be inherited, and they cannot contain abstract methods.